Austin and the Texas Hill Country

 In a quaint artist’s hamlet, Wimberley boasts one of the top swimming holes.
 Set along Cypress Creek, find century-old Cypress trees, a couple of trapeze-type rope swings and rock-clad swimming piers.

-Bought by the city of Wimberley back in 2005, it preserved the area for future generations.
-Find a 126-acre park with picnic tables, a large grass area along with restroom with changing area.
+The city of Wimberley bought the park in 2005, preserving it for future generations.
+The 126-acre park features picnic tables, a large grass area, and a restroom with a changing area.

 Located at 100 Blue Hole Lane.
 Open from 8 a.m. to dusk during the swimming season.
 Open weekends only in May and September and daily from Memorial Day to Labor Day.
 Admission for adults is $12 (13 to 59), kids (4 to 12) $6, seniors (60+) $6 and free for kids 3 and under.

-NOTE: Due to the popularity of Blue Hole, a reservation must be made prior to arrival.
+NOTE: Due to Blue Hole’s popularity, a reservation must be made prior to arrival.
 The Blue Hole website offers morning or afternoon sessions, 9 a.m. to 1 p.m. and 2 p.m. to 6 p.m.

 Hamilton Pool.
 Texas Swimming Holes